hapax/hapax.github.io/assets/teaching.md

 miss out on a huge pool of talent, namely those with the potential to be great hikers if they practice walking?

-Really, we should *make things interesting*, and let the students decide for themselves whether they want to hike.
-This is the solution the astute reader will have guessed immediately.
+Clearly, we should stop taking students into the scrubland!
-If you want to make the classes good, you need to hike through interesting terrain, through meadows and swamps, into valleys and up mountains, at dawn and sunset when the prospects are good.
+We should hike through interesting terrain, through meadows and swamps, into valleys and up mountains.
 At first, hikes would be along the comfortable and well-trodden routes, while students found their feet and developed confidence, but with time, by degrees, they could learn to camp in the wilderness,